bloominstituteoftechnology/module-challenge-intro-to-git/README.md

 This project consists of two parts:

 ## Task 1: Set up Project
-You will need to follow the Lambda School Git Workflow to add a file to this project follow the steps below:
+You will need to follow the BloomTech Git Workflow to add a file to this project follow the steps below:

 - [ ] Create your own version of this repo - Fork
 - [ ] Clone this repo